xamry/notes/Management/Scrum.md

 ## 3 Pillars of Scrum

  - Transparency
  - Inspection
  - Adaptation

 ## Scrum Values

  - commitment
  - courage
  - Focus
  - Openness
  - Respect

 # Parts of Scrum

  - Scrum teams (and their associated roles)
  - Events
  - Artifacts
  - Rules

 ## Scrum Teams
 Scrum Teams are **self-organizing** and **cross-functional**.
-They con
+They consist of:

 - Product Owner
 - Development team